 For each fund with at least a three-year history, Morningstar calculates a Morningstar Rating based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a fund’s monthly performance (including the effects of sales charges, loads, and redemption fees), placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of the funds in each category receive five stars, the next 22.5% receive four stars, the next 35% receive three stars, the next 22.5% receive two stars, and the bottom 10% receive one star.
 The Overall Morningstar Rating for a fund is derived from a weighted average of the performance figures associated with its three-, five-, and ten- year (if applicable) Morningstar Rating metrics.

-KCM Macro Trends Fund was rated against 247 and 153 U.S.-domiciled Multialternative funds for the three and five-year periods ending August 31, 2017.
-The fund received a rating of four stars for the three-year period, five stars for the five-year period, and an Overall Morningstar Rating of five stars.
+KCM Macro Trends Fund was rated against 253 and 154 U.S.-domiciled Multialternative funds for the three and five-year periods ending September 30, 2017.
+The fund received a rating of five stars for the three-year period, five stars for the five-year period, and an Overall Morningstar Rating of five stars.

 © Morningstar, Inc. All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.